AnBapDan/anbapdan/README.md

 - 🎓 I hold a **BSc in Computer and Telematics Engineering**

-- 🎓 I just finished my **MSc in Cybersecurity** !!
+- 🎓 I hold a **MSc in Cybersecurity** !!

-- 👯 I’m looking to collaborate on **everything!
-From backend developing to dApps and even IoT projects!**

 - 👨‍💻 All of my projects are available at [https://github.com/AnBapDan?tab=repositories](https://github.com/AnBapDan?tab=repositories)

-- 💬 Ask me about **Blockchain, RECs and Backend**
+- 💬 I successfully have the OSCP!

 - 📫 How to reach me **dani.andrade@ua.pt**

-- 📄 Know about my experiences [https://europa.eu/europass/eportfolio/screen/share/401efd1e-3904-44f4-8e32-0f05e02bd0af?lang=pt](https://europa.eu/europass/eportfolio/screen/share/401efd1e-3904-44f4-8e32-0f05e02bd0af?lang=pt)

 - ⚡ Fun fact **I may or may not have some skills in music production**